openboxes/openboxes-devops/ansible/README.md

 ### I don’t like MariaDB

 You can tell these scripts to use Oracle MySQL 8.0.x instead by setting `inventory.db_type: mysql` in your inventory file.
+Note that a clean Ubuntu 22 installation may contain MariaDB data in `/var/lib/mysql/` and Oracle MySQL may refuse to start up at first.
+If so, check `/etc/mysql/FROZEN` and follow its instructions.

 Using anything other than MySQL-based database servers is a heavier lift, as Openboxes’ migration scripts contain MySQL-specific code.
 Good luck!

 ### I don’t like Nginx